\n\n

 – Sensory-sensitive users who find taped products uncomfortable or intrusive

-- Anyone who values a more discreet, underwear-like appearance
+– Anyone who values a discreet, underwear-like appearance

-Pull-ups — including TENA Pants — face a structural challenge at night that has nothing to do with absorbency capacity.
-When a child lies down, the way the product sits against the body changes.
-Leg cuffs compress.
-The core may not cover the right area depending on whether the child sleeps on their front, back, or side.
-This is why a product that performs perfectly during waking hours can leak at night despite having plenty of capacity remaining.
-You can read more about this in our article on the physics of overnight leaking.
+Pull-ups—including TENA Pants—face a structural challenge at night that is unrelated to absorbency capacity.
+When a child lies down, the product’s position against the body changes.
+Leg cuffs may compress, and the core may not cover the right area depending on sleep position.
+This can lead to leaks despite sufficient capacity.
+You can read more about this in our article on [the physics of overnight leaking](#).

-TENA Pants Night is specifically designed with this in mind — it has a longer absorbent zone intended to provide better coverage in a lying-down position.
-If you are using standard TENA Pants for overnight use and experiencing leaks, switching to the Night variant is worth trying before moving to a different product type entirely.
+TENA Pants Night is specifically designed with this in mind—it has a longer absorbent zone to provide better coverage when lying down.
+If you’re using standard TENA Pants overnight and experiencing leaks, switching to the Night variant is advisable before considering a different product type.

-TENA Slip products are all-in-one (AIO) taped briefs — the adult equivalent of a nappy.
-They open flat, are placed under the child, then fastened at both sides with resealable adhesive tabs.
+TENA Slip products are all-in-one (AIO) taped briefs—the adult equivalent of a nappy.
+They open flat, are placed under the child, then fastened at both sides with resealable tabs.
 Unlike pull-ups, they do not need to be pulled up or removed by pulling down; instead, the tabs are released to open the product flat for removal.

 TENA Slip comes in several absorbency levels: Plus, Super, Maxi, and Ultima.
-The Ultima is among the highest-capacity disposable continence products available without a prescription in the UK.
-Sizes run from Small through to Extra Large.
+The Ultima offers among the highest capacities available without a prescription in the UK.
+Sizes range from Small to Extra Large.

-- Heavy or very heavy wetters where even high-capacity pull-ups are not containing overnight output
+– Heavy or very heavy wetters where even high-capacity pull-ups are insufficient overnight

-- Those who move a great deal during sleep and need a more secure, wrap-around fit
+– Those who move a lot during sleep and need a secure, wrap-around fit

 – Situations where removal without standing (e.g., in bed) is preferable